-LEARN MENA exists because women deserve to live without the threat of violence.
+LEARN MENA existed because women deserve to live without the threat of violence.

 This is because there’s a two-way relationship between HIV and GBV: